carlabraeuer/learning-python/w3schools.md

 ## If-Statements
 This was a revision as well, although I didn't know about ```elif```.
 I don't like the suggestion to put everything in one line it there is only one statement tho, to me this makes it harder to read.
 I also found pass interesting, even if I can't really think of a good use-case.\
 For the exercises I was very glad to be reminded to use a colon.
+They were quite easy, but i still very much do not like the short-hand-option.

+## For-Loops
+Again mostly a revision, but I found ```break``` and ```continue``` insteresting.
+The exercises again were quite easy.

+**Overall I really liked w3schools!**